Skip to main content

 • 🟡 Yellow: Partially assigned or pending

-• White/Gray: Unassigned and available
+• Gray: Unassigned and available

-Direct Agent Assignment
+Direct Agent Assignment System

 1

-Locate Number
+Locate Available Number

 Find an unassigned number in the list.